Tuesday, September 2, 2025

 11. JJ Bumrah

-12. SB Smith
+12. SPD Smith

 It's a tough era for opening batters.
 I maintain that specialist openers are important.
 Resisting the urge to make like most teams and just shuffle your other batters into the position means that an unproven Jaiswal and a fading Khawaja get the spots, Ben Duckett being the next in line.